On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Flow and order polytopes

 \subsection{Flow polytopes of planar graphs are order polytopes}

 The following theorem, which states that a flow polytope of a planar graph is an order polytope, is a result communicated to us by Postnikov \cite{P13}.
-We need the following conventions.
-Given a connected graph $G$ on the vertex set $[n]$, we draw it in the plane so that the vertices $1, 2, \ldots, n$ are on a horizontal line in this order.
-We say that $G$ is \textbf{planar} if it has a planar embedding with $1, 2, \ldots, n$ fixed on a horizontal line.
-See Figure \ref{fig:planar}.
-Given such a planar embedding of $G$, we draw the \textbf{truncated dual} graph of $G$, denoted $G'$, which is the dual graph with the vertex corresponding to the infinite region deleted together with its incident edges.
-Note that since the vertices $1, 2, \ldots, n$ are drawn on a horizontal line, we can naturally orient the edges of $G'$ from ``lower'' to ``higher" (see Figure \ref{fig:planar}~(b)).
-The poset $P_G$ is then obtained by considering $G'$ as its Hasse diagram (see Figure \ref{fig:planar}~(c)).
+Given a connected graph $G$ with the conventions of Section~\ref{subsec:31}, we say that $G$ is {\bf planar} if it has a planar embedding so that if vertex $i$ is in position $(x_i,y_i)$ then $x_i < x_j$ whenever $i<j$.
+We denote by $G^*$ the \textbf{truncated dual} graph of $G$, which is the dual graph with the vertex corresponding to the infinite face deleted.
+The orientation of the edges of $G$ induces an orientation of the edges of $G^*$ (faces of $G$) from lower to higher $y$-coordinates of the end points.
+This allows us to consider $G^*$ as the Hasse diagram of a poset that we denote by $P_G$.
+See Figure~\ref{fig:planar_inverse}.
 Note that by Euler's formula, $\#P_G=\#E(G)-\#V(G)+1$ which equals $\dim(\mathcal{F}_G)$.
+Let $\widehat{P}_G := P_G \sqcup \{\hat{0},\hat{1}\}$.